timacdonald/json-api/README.md

 }
 ```

-Each `Closure` is only resolved when the relationships has been included by the client...
+Each `Closure` is only resolved when the relationship has been included by the client...

 ### Including relationships